WeWork files for bankruptcy - KESQ

 By Catherine Thorbecke, CNN

-New York (CNN) — WeWork, the beleaguered coworking startup, has filed for bankruptcy protections in federal court.
+New York (CNN) — WeWork, the beleaguered coworking space company, has filed for bankruptcy, marking a stunning downfall for what was once the world’s most valuable startup.

-The chapter 11 bankruptcy announcement caps a stunning downfall for the once-high-flying, SoftBank-backed venture, which was privately valued at some $47 billion at its peak.
+The Chapter 11 bankruptcy announcement was widely expected after the company said last month it was struggling to pay back its debt.
+The pandemic rocked WeWork as people started working from home instead of commuting into office spaces.
+The company’s stock lost more than 99% of its value, and the SoftBank-backed venture, which was privately valued at around $47 billion at its peak, was worth $45 million Monday before its bankruptcy filing.

+WeWork said it would remain open and operational as it renegotiates its leases and debt obligations.
+The company said late Monday that investors holding 92% of the company’s secured debt have agreed to adjust the terms of their loans to help the company remain in business.

 “Now is the time for us to pull the future forward by aggressively addressing our legacy leases and dramatically improving our balance sheet,” said David Tolley, WeWork CEO, in a news release.
 “We remain committed to investing in our products, services, and world-class team of employees to support our community.”